BenHanson/parsertl17/README.md

 parsertl17: The Modular Parser Generator
 ========

+parsertl is a header-only library for constructing parsers at runtime.

 As well as normal parsing, it is now possible to use the library as a more powerful regex.

 ### Match a string with captures